Time Enough at Last

 "Time Enough at Last" became one of the most famous episodes of the original Twilight Zone.
-It is "the story of a man who seeks salvation in the rubble of a ruined world" and tells of Henry Bemis (/ˈbiːmɪs/), played by Burgess Meredith, who loves books yet is surrounded by those who would prevent him from reading them.
-The episode follows Bemis through the post-apocalyptic world, touching on such social issues as anti-intellectualism, the dangers of reliance upon technology, and the difference between solitude and loneliness.
+It tells "the story of a man who seeks salvation in the rubble of a ruined world".
+The man in question is Henry Bemis (/ˈbiːmɪs/), played by Burgess Meredith, who loves books but is surrounded by those who would prevent him from reading them.
+The episode follows Bemis through a post-apocalyptic world, touching on such social issues as anti-intellectualism, the dangers of reliance upon technology, and the distinction between solitude and loneliness.

 Opening narration

 Plot

-Bank teller and avid bookworm Henry Bemis reads David Copperfield while serving a customer from his window in a bank.
-He is so engrossed in the novel he attempts to regale the increasingly annoyed woman with information about the characters, and shortchanges her.
+Bank teller and avid bookworm Henry Bemis reads David Copperfield while serving a customer.
+He is so engrossed in the novel that he attempts to regale the increasingly annoyed woman with information about the characters, and shortchanges her.
 Bemis' angry boss, and later his nagging wife, both complain to him that he wastes far too much time reading "doggerel".
-As a cruel joke, his wife asks him to read poetry to her from one of his books; he eagerly obliges, only to find that she has crossed out the text on every page, obscuring the words.
-Seconds later, she destroys the book by ripping the pages from it, much to Henry's dismay.
+As a cruel joke, his wife asks him to read poetry to her from one of his books; he eagerly obliges, only to find that she has crossed out the text on every page.
+Seconds later, she destroys the book by ripping the pages from it.

 The next day, as usual, Henry takes his lunch break in the bank's vault, where his reading cannot be disturbed.
 Moments after he sees a newspaper headline, which reads "H-Bomb Capable of Total Destruction", an enormous explosion outside shakes the vault, knocking Bemis unconscious.
-After regaining consciousness and recovering the thick glasses required for him to see, Bemis emerges from the vault to find the bank demolished and everyone in it dead.
-Leaving the bank, he sees that the entire city has been destroyed, and realizes that, while a nuclear war has devastated Earth, him being in the vault has saved him.
+After regaining consciousness and recovering his thick glasses, Bemis emerges from the vault to find the bank demolished and everyone in it dead.
+Leaving the bank, he sees that the entire city has been destroyed, and realizes that, though nuclear war has devastated Earth, his being in the vault has saved him.

-Finding himself alone in a shattered world with canned food to last him a lifetime and no means of leaving to look for other survivors, Bemis succumbs to despair.
-As he prepares to kill himself using a revolver he has found, Bemis sees the ruins of the public library in the distance.
-Investigating, he finds that the books are still intact; all the books he could ever hope for are his for the reading, and time to read them without interruption.
+Finding himself alone in the broken world with canned food to last him a lifetime and no means of leaving to look for other survivors, Bemis succumbs to despair.
+As he prepares to kill himself using a revolver he has found, Bemis sees the ruins of a public library in the distance.
+Investigating, he finds that the books are still intact; all the books he could ever hope for are his for the reading, and all the time he could ever hope for, to read them without interruption.

 His despair gone, Bemis contentedly sorts the books he looks forward to reading for years to come, with no obligations to get in the way.
-Just as he bends down to pick up the first book, he stumbles, and his glasses fall off and shatter.
-In shock, he picks up the broken remains of the glasses without which he is virtually blind and breaks down in tears, surrounded by books he now can never read.
+Just as he bends down to pick up a book, he stumbles, and his glasses fall off and shatter.
+In shock, he picks up the broken remains of his glasses and breaks down in tears, surrounded by books he now can never read.